ElsevierSoftwareX/SOFTX-D-21-00163/README.md

 ### Installation

+Users mus download Chebfun.
+To do so, go to the Chebfun github repo ([here](https://github.com/chebfun/chebfun)).
+Follow the instructions in the Chebfun readme to install.

+Note: If running this code through a command line interface, make sure chebfun is in your MATLAB path.

 Download `swe_runup` from github [here](https://github.com/twbf/swe_runup) and note which directory the folder is saved to.

 For users operating within MATLAB gui: